Anne Gadegaard

-Anne Mondrup Gadegaard Jensen (born 7 November 1991 in Århus, Denmark), better known as Anne Gadegaard, is a Danish singer and songwriter.
+Anne Mondrup Gadegaard Jensen (born 7 November 1991), better known as Anne Gadegaard, is a Danish singer and songwriter.
 She is best known for finishing 5th at the Junior Eurovision Song Contest 2003 while representing Denmark.

 Career

 2003: Junior Eurovision Song Contest 2003 and Arabiens Drøm

 Anne started singing in 2002, inspired by the success of child singer Razz.
 In 2003, she entered the Danish MGP Contest 2003, where she was accepted, and later, won the competition to represent Denmark at the Junior Eurovision Song Contest 2003.
 Her song was called "Arabiens Drøm".
 Although it had very good reviews, it did not win the contest.
 The song finished 5th out of 16 participants, scoring 93 points.
 During that year, she released her debut studio album Arabiens Drøm.

 2004–05: Ini Mini Miny and Chiki Chiki

 Anne's second studio album, Ini Mini Miny, was released in 2004 and her third Chiki Chiki, in 2005.
 Also in early 2005, she released her 1st music video Kan Du Mærke Beatet.